perfectweather/PHBS_BlockChain_2019/README.md

 I write createUTXOPoolAndTx class to create data for test.
 I firstly generate data to create valid trasactions and UTXOPool then change some transaction to make it has error to prepare data for tests.<br>

-1. First, I write some methods to create transaction.<br>
+1. First, I write some methods to create transaction.<br> <br>
-  • sign: To get signature<br> <br>
+  • sign: To get signature<br>
   • createUsersKeyPair: To get public key and private key for users<br>
   • getOutput: To generate outputs.
 (Since Transaction.Output is not static, Cannot generate output randomly.
 Need to use this function to create a fictitious old transaction(those outputs are actually not in one transaction,but here we assume they are in one transaction in this method)<br>
   • createNewUTXOPool: To generate UTXOPool according to outputs<br>
   • newTx: To generate new transactions<br>

 2. Second, I generate data and use function in 1 to generate valid trasactions and UTXOPool by using method start().
 And the following are the explaination of variables.
-Those variables can be changed in method start(), and then transactions and UTXOPool can be generated<br> <br>
+Those variables can be changed in method start(), and then transactions and UTXOPool can be generated.<br> <br>
   • int totalOutputNumber: The size of all outputs of txs that are already confirmed.<br>
   • int usersNumber: Users in these txs (including old txs and new txs)<br>
   • ArrayList<KeyPair> users: Keys for users(created by createUTXOPoolAndTx.createUsersKeyPair)<br>